mano8/imgtools_m8/README.md

    - fixed_width: Resizing images to an exact width in pixels.
    - fixed_height: Resizing images to an exact height in pixels.
    - fixed_size: Resizing images based on the first limitation reached (height or width).
-   - fixed_width and fixed_height: Resizing images based on the first limitation reached, while allowing different height and width values.
+   - fixed_width and fixed_height: Resizing images based on the highest limitation reached, while allowing different height and width values.

 In cases where the original image size exceeds the specified output dimensions, the package automatically applies upscaling using pre-trained models.

 For more usage examples, refer to the [example's directory](https://github.com/mano8/imgtools_m8/tree/main/examples).

 (See accepted extensions from [cv2 documentation](https://docs.opencv.org/4.8.0/d4/da8/group__imgcodecs.html#ga288b8b3da0892bd651fce07b3bbd3a56))

+In all the examples provided, the source_path value is set to a single image file path.
+However, this package can also work with a directory path containing multiple image files.
+In this scenario, the processing will be applied to all images within the specified source_path directory.

 ### Example 1